nickarrow/the-foundry/SPECIFICATION.md

 ### Merge Conflicts
 - **Low risk** due to self-healing enforcement
-- Most conflicts occur when multiple users edit the same file
+- Most conflicts occur when a user makes an edit to a file they do not own
 - Enforcement pipeline catches unauthorized edits before they propagate
 - If conflict occurs: unauthorized edits are reverted, owner's changes win